Rats in a cage.

 What we will do

 Pronuclear injection is commonly used to inject genetic material directly into the nucleus of a fertilized oocyte.
 Fertilized eggs are collected at E0.5 when they are a single cell.
 Linearized DNA, RNA and/or protein, as appropriate, is injected into one of the pronuclei.
-The injected oocytes are then transferred into a pseudo pregnant mouse.
+The injected zygotes are then transferred into a pseudopregnant mouse.

-We will inject the DNA into a minimum of minimum of 150 oocytes and implant them back into female mice.
+In up to three sessions we will inject the DNA into a minimum of 100 zygotes and implant them back into pseudopregnant female mice.

 Founders (minimum of three) will be monitored.
-At three weeks, tail biopsies will be obtained and provided to the investigator for genotyping.
+At three weeks, ear punches will be obtained and provided to the investigator for genotyping.

 After weaning, the founders will be transferred to the investigator for testing germline transmission.